Seagate/halon/doc/hld/replication/hld.rst

 sending a request to one replica is deemed by the client to have failed (due e.g. to not getting a reply before timeout), then the client can resend this request to another replica.
-It is up to the client of the replicatedlog layer to uniquely identify each request if the effect of each request is not idempotent.
+It is up to the client of the replicated log layer to uniquely identify each request if the effect of each request is not idempotent.

 Failure model